 Fishing is relaxing because there is no better way to spend your time than in the great outdoors next to a beautiful river watching the wildlife and natural surroundings while being alone with your thoughts.

 It is exciting because all species of bass (largemouth and smallmouth) are very strong and often very violent fighters which make for an absolute thrill when fishing for them.
 Often bass will take in spectacular fashion, hitting the lure in a fantastic display as it bursts out of the water.
 Nothing makes your pulse race and adrenaline rush as you play the fish wondering how big this one is.
+Fly fishing for trout is a battle of wits as you try and out fox the trout into mistaking your fly for a real insect.

 Whenever I go away I try and incorporate some type of fishing into the holiday.
 Mostly I fish for bass but I have also caught many trout and the odd yellowfish too.
 I have a preference for fishing with lures, and have had varying success with poppers, spinners, spinnerbaits and worms (artificial worms, soft plastic lures).